 What to Do When Your Audio Quality Is Poor: A Guide to Reliable Intelligent Transcription

 Intelligent transcription goes beyond capturing words; it interprets the audio’s content to produce a natural, readable text.
+If you’re weighing the advantages of human intelligence versus automation in speech-to-text, our article What is AI Transcription? explains the basics and where machine solutions fit best in today’s workflows.
 This guide will explore what intelligent transcription entails, its unique benefits for handling unclear audio, and practical strategies to improve transcription quality when faced with low-quality recordings.

 What is Intelligent Transcription?

 Intelligent transcription is a refined method that captures spoken words while prioritising readability and context.
-By removing filler words, correcting grammar, and omitting non-verbal sounds (such as “um,” laughter, or coughs), intelligent transcription produces a clear and cohesive transcript without altering the speaker’s intended message.
-This approach is widely used in professional settings where accurate, easy-to-read transcripts are essential, such as business meetings, legal documentation, and content creation..
+It produces a clear and cohesive transcript without altering the speaker’s intended message by removing filler words, correcting grammar, and omitting non-verbal sounds (such as “um,” laughter, or coughs).
+This approach is widely used in professional settings, where accurate, easy-to-read transcripts are essential for business meetings, legal documentation, and content creation.

 In contrast to intelligent verbatim transcription, which captures every sound and utterance, intelligent transcription aims for clarity.
 While verbatim transcription includes every “uh,” “um,” and incidental noise, intelligent transcription prioritises readability by removing these extraneous elements.
 This distinction makes intelligent transcription ideal for scenarios where comprehension and flow matter more than an exact word-for-word representation of the audio.